kanboard/kanboard/docs/automatic-actions.markdown

 - Assign the task to the person who does the action
 - Duplicate the task to another project
 - Assign a color to a specific user
-- Assign a color to a specific category
+- Assign automatically a color based on a category
+- Assign automatically a category based on a color

 Examples
 --------